Divisiones Regionales de Fútbol in Andalusia: Segunda Andaluza

 Segunda Andaluza is the eighth level of competition of the Spanish Football League in Andalusia.

 The League

 The Segunda Andaluza is played with 222 teams in 15 groups of 10-18.
-At the end of the season, four clubs being promoted to each province's Regional Preferente.
-Four clubs each from Cádiz and Granada and eight clubs from Seville are relegated to Segunda Categoría Provincial.
+At the end of the season, four clubs being promoted to each province's Primera Andaluza group.
+Four clubs each from Cádiz and Granada and eight clubs from Seville are relegated to Tercera Andaluza.

 Tercera Andaluza

 Tercera Andaluza is the ninth level of competition of the Spanish Football League in Andalusia.

 The League

 The Tercera Andaluza is played with 107 teams in 7 groups of 12-16 teams.
-At the end of the season, in Cádiz and Granada, the top four teams are promoted while the five champions and the best runner-up are promoted en Sevilla plus two playoff winners between the other four runners-up.
+At the end of the season, in Cádiz and Granada, the top four teams are promoted while the five champions and the best runner-up are promoted in Seville plus two playoff winners between the other four runners-up.